AlmondGod/action-diffusion-handbook/3: Flow Matching/3.5: pi0/pi0.md

 From [$\pi_0$: A Vision-Language-Action Flow Model for General Robot Control](https://www.physicalintelligence.company/download/pi0.pdf)

-“action expert” uses conditional flow matching to augment a pretrained Vision-language model (VLM).
+A generalist robot foundation model consisting of an “action expert” which uses conditional flow matching to augment a pretrained Vision-Language Model (VLM).

 “high precision and multimodal modeling” so ideal for “high-frequency dexterous tasks” up to 50Hz.